 Spatial Clustering.
-Spatial clustering algorithms, surveyed in [12], are divided into three categories: partitioning, hierarchical and density-based clustering.
-Partitioning methods, including k-means, k-medoids, and CLARANS [23], are good at finding spherical-shaped clusters in small and medium-sized datasets.
+Spatial clustering algorithms, surveyed in [20], are divided into three categories: partitioning, hierarchical and density-based clustering.
+Partitioning methods, including kmeans, k-medoids, and CLARANS [21], are good at finding spherical-shaped clusters in small and medium-sized datasets.
 They need a pre-defined parameter k to specify the number of clusters obtained.
 However, partitioning methods are not able to detect clusters of arbitrary shapes.
-Hierarchical clustering techniques, such as BIRCH [41], Chameleon [15] and CURE [11], assign objects to clusters in two fashions: agglomerative (bottom-up) and divisive (top-down).
+Hierarchical clustering techniques, such as BIRCH [22], Chameleon [23] and CURE [24], assign objects to clusters in two fashions: agglomerative (bottomup) and divisive (top-down).
 Hierarchical clustering methods do not have well-defined termination criteria and cannot correct the result if some objects are assigned to the wrong clusters at an early stage.
-Density-based clustering methods, like DBSCAN [9], discover clusters of arbitrary shapes and sizes.
+Density-based clustering methods, like DBSCAN [1], [25], discover clusters of arbitrary shapes and sizes.
 Objects in dense regions are grouped as clusters, while objects in sparse regions are labeled as outliers.
-OPTICS [3] is an extension of DBSCAN, which generates an augmented ordering of the dataset that captures its density-based clustering structure at different granularities.
-DEN-CLUE [13] models the overall point density analytically as the sum of influence functions of the data points.
+OPTICS [26] is an extension of DBSCAN, which generates an augmented ordering of the dataset that captures its density-based clustering structure at different granularities.
+DENCLUE [27] models the overall point density analytically as the sum of influence functions of the data points.
 Clusters can then be identified by determining density-attractors and clusters of arbitrary shapes can be easily described by a simple equation based on the overall density function.
-GDBSCAN [25] is a generalization of DBSCAN that clusters point objects as well as spatially extended objects according to both their spatial and their non-spatial attributes.
-Our work adopts the density-based clustering framework to find place clusters in a geo-social network, by considering both the spatial distance and the social coherence of the places.
+Later, an adaptive method [28] that automatically determines the parameter $\epsilon$ of DBSCAN is proposed.
+GDBSCAN [29] is a generalization of DBSCAN that clusters point objects as well as spatially extended objects according to both their spatial and their non-spatial attributes.
+A-DBSCAN [30] is an anytime density-based clustering algorithm which is applicable to many complex data such as trajectory and medical data.
+It uses a sequence of lower bounding functions of the true distance function to produce multiple approximate results of the true density-based clusters.
+Recently, Gan and Tao [31] discussed hardness of DBSCAN and proposed an efficient approximate version.
+Our work adopts the density-based clustering framework to find place clusters in a geosocial network, by considering both the spatial distance and the social coherence of the places.